mkmark/x4-notes/README.md

 I need to finish the plot to get the Astrid, speaking of which is so ugly and not quite useful.
 A Moreya/Katana can do a better job moving everywhere and be used as a personal ship when required, in comparison the maneuverability of Astrid is too awful to be used personally.
 The best use might be to quickly fly and dock on a unteleportable station so I can teleport there fast, even then it's a M ship thus too far away from the teleportation room.

+However, Astrid is the best ship to move protectyon around, which is quite useful.
+Tidebreak buys and sells protectyon at a floating price, which means you can repeatively sell it large quantities of protectyon at a higher price and buy it at a lower price.

 see also

 - [*SPOILERS* TOA Plot Questions *SPOILERS* :: X4: Foundations Spoiler Discussions](https://steamcommunity.com/app/392160/discussions/2/3176733459037505428/)

+### PIO plot

+I do this plot to unlock Terraforming Tech.
+No decisions require.

 ### other plots